nmpotential/template-go-cli/README.md

       func main() {
 	// We use the built-in len function to check if the length of os.Args is different than 2. if len(os.Args) != 2 {
-		// If argument is not valid we invoke the printError() function, passing errInvalidArguments as the argument. printError(errInvalidArguments)
+		// If argument is invalid we invoke the printError() function, passing errInvalidArguments as the argument. printError(errInvalidArguments)
 	}